Menu

 Zero Trust Architecture: Zero Trust Architecture Integration

 Zero Trust Architecture means that no device, user, or application is trusted by default even if it operates inside the corporate network.
 Everything must be verified: who you are, where you're coming from, why you're accessing the system, and what exactly you want to do.
 When applied to backup systems, this results in an environment where every step from creating a backup to restoring it is strictly monitored and verified.
-By reducing the risk of breaches and lateral movement in the event of an attack, Zero Trust integration minimizes the likelihood of costly data loss incidents and the potential cost of downtime, compliance violations, and ransomware remediation
+Zero Trust integration lowers breach risks, curbs lateral attacks, and reduces costly data loss, downtime, compliance issues, and ransomware impact.

 AI-Based Automation and Anomaly Detection